The Bayfield County Courthouse is open to the public.

 We do ask that you “Skip the Trip” and call first.

 Extension Bayfield County Is Still Here For You!

-Some of our Extension staff is working par-time in their offices as well as working remotely.
+Some of our Extension staff is working part-time in their offices as well as working remotely.

-They are checking their phone messages and their emails.
+The Extension Bayfield County staff are checking & responding to their phone messages and emails.

 Please leave them a message.
 Contact information is listed below.